midtown-ai/www/docs/glossary/l.md

  See also [L], [Discriminator  Loss], [Generator Loss], [Loss Function]

-## Low-Rank Adaptation Fine-Tuning
+## Low-Rank Adaptation (LoRA) Fine-Tuning
-## LoRA Fine-Tuning

- A method for [parameter-efficient fine-tuning (PEFT)][PEFT]
+ A method for [parameter-efficient fine-tuning (PEFT)]

- LoRA performs on-par or better than finetuning in model quality on RoBERTa, DeBERTa, GPT-2, and GPT-3, despite having fewer trainable parameters, a higher training throughput, and, unlike [adapters], no additional inference latency
+ LoRA performs on-par or better than fine-tuning in model quality on RoBERTa, DeBERTa, GPT-2, and GPT-3, despite having fewer trainable parameters, a higher training throughput, and, unlike [adapters], no additional inference latency

  {% youtube "https://www.youtube.com/watch?v=dA-NhCtrrVE" %}